openenergymonitor/guide/source/technical/index.markdown

 emonHub (emonpi variant) is pre-installed on emonSD.
 EmonHub is a pythion service wich receives the data from the emonPi via serial (in JeeLabs packet) format. emonHub decodes the data and publishes it to the emonPi's localhost Mosquitto MQTT server and ([if configured](/setup/remote)) remotely to [Emoncms.org](https://emoncms.org).

-Corresponding EmonHub nodedecoder entrys must be present in emonhub config for each wireless RF node e.g. emonTx, emonTH.
+Corresponding EmonHub node-decoder entriess must be present in emonhub config for each wireless RF node e.g. emonTx, emonTH.
 See confguring emonhub in the resources:

 **See [emonHub Resources](/technical/resources#emonhub)**